 Paying Beyond the Minimum Required

-As we mentioned up top, you can accelerate your loan payoff by paying more than the minimum monthly payment required by your loan provider.
+As we mentioned, you can accelerate your loan payoff by paying more than the minimum student loan payment required by your loan provider.
 It’s okay to start small — even an extra $25 a month can start to add up.
 Paying more each month can also save you money on interest.
-You can even ask your loan provider to put that extra cash toward the principal.
+You can ask your loan provider to put that extra cash toward the principal.

 Avoiding Late Fees